Stian Dyngeland: Personal life

-Dyngeland's younger brother Mathias is a goalkeeper who also plays for Sogndal.
-They previously played together at Fana's first team, and Mathias received a lot of attention at the age of 15 after his performance in the 2011 Norwegian Football Cup tie against Brann.
+Dyngeland's younger brother Mathias is a goalkeeper currently playing for Brann.
+They have played together at Fana and Sogndal.
+While both were at Fana together, Mathias received a lot of attention at the age of 15 after his performance in a 2011 Norwegian Football Cup tie against Brann.
+The two have two younger brothers, Sander and Noah, both currently playing at Norwegian Third Division side IL Gneist.
+All four brothers started out at Fana, with Sander also spending time at Stian's former club Os.

 Dyngeland enjoys singing, and in 2013 he joined the competition Idol after being persuaded by Sogndal supporter and Idol judge Tone Damli Aaberge.
 Despite receiving praise from judge Kurt Nilsen, Dyngeland did not progress from the audition, but he stated that it might have been the best for his footballing career, given that he had to skip a training session to attend the audition.